Lisa (Japanese musician, born 1987): 2011–2015: Solo debut

-2016–present
+2016–2021

-To commemorate her fifth year as a solo artist, LiSA released her Letters To U EP as a limited edition LP on March 23, 2016.
+To commemorate her fifth year as a solo artist, Lisa released her Letters To U EP as a limited edition LP on March 23, 2016.
 She released a mini-album titled Lucky Hi Five! on April 20, 2016.
 She released the single "Brave Freak Out", which was used as the first opening theme to the 2016 anime television series Qualidea Code, and the single also includes the song "AxxxiS", which was used as the second opening theme to Qualidea Code, on August 24, 2016.
 She released the single "Catch the Moment" on February 15, 2017; the title track was used as the theme song to the 2017 anime film Sword Art Online The Movie: Ordinal Scale.
-LiSA moved to the Sacra Music record label under Sony Music Entertainment Japan in April 2017.
+Lisa moved to the Sacra Music record label under Sony Music Entertainment Japan in April 2017.
 She released her fourth studio album Little Devil Parade on May 24, 2017.
 She held a two-day concert at the Saitama Super Arena on June 24 and 25, 2017.
 She released her single "Datte Atashi no Hero." (だってアタシのヒーロー。) on August 2, 2017; the song was used as the second ending theme for the second season of the anime series My Hero Academia.
 Her single "Ash", which was released digitally on October 1, 2017, was used as the second opening theme to the anime television series Fate/Apocrypha; the single received a physical release on November 29, 2017.